-Join Paul Nowak for an in-depth discussion in this video The link system, part of Study Skills Fundamentals.
+Join Paul Nowak for an in-depth discussion in this video The link system, part of Learning Study Skills.

 - The link system for memory is given its name…because it requires you to link one item to another,…creating links in a memory chain.…Each item should link you to the next…if you're associating it properly.…The link system is most useful for…remembering things in a sequence.…There are many things that need…to be remembered in sequence.…A speech, for example, or maybe an eight step process…you need to remember for a test,…or maybe nine things you need to do in a specific order.…Let's try out an example.…Here's a list of items we're going…to memorize using the link system.…